jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 While not as impressive as Josh Harrellson, Darius Miller went from the 82nd best player in the 2008 high school class to the 46th overall pick in the 2012 NBA Draft after four seasons in Lexington, including a National Championship in his senior season.

+![All basketball prospects from the 2008 recruiting class that improved their NBA draft position][image6]

 {% include ad-content.html %}

 ### 2009 Recruiting Class